 Goji berries are a tart yet sweet berry.
 They are well researched and a brilliant addition to any diet for their health benefits.
-They can be added to baked goods, morning porridge, smoothies and are delicious on peanut butter toast.
+They can be added to baked goods, morning porridge, and smoothies and are delicious on peanut butter toast.

-Shiitake are a great food to work into your diet, as they add a real umami flavour when compared to other types of mushrooms.
+Shiitake are a great food to work into your diet, as they add a natural umami flavour when compared to other types of mushrooms.
 They can be added to curries, stews, on toast or in an omelette.
 Not only are they delicious, but they have a whole host of nutritional benefits.

 Healing Your Gut

 Although talk of healing your gut has become more widespread over the years, there are still gaps in awareness of how vital gut health is for every individual.

 Some lucky people may have a healthy gut by default and not have to heal it, but a large chunk of people may be experiencing symptoms of an unhealthy gut and have accepted them as “normal”.
 86% of us will suffer from digestive issues at some point.